Tech-Recruiter-Justin/Learn_JavaScript/README.md

 ## Array

 ## Syntaxes
-- type of - shows the type of the thing after this function
+- type of x - shows the type of variable x
 - let x = y; - create a variable x with the value of y
 - const x = y; - create a constant that cannot be changed